swdavey/wphol/README.md

 # oci-wordpress-mds

 At the click of a button deploy a Wordpress site on Oracle Cloud Infrasture.
-The button will invoke a series of terraform scripts that will build all the infrastructure you need (networking, application server with Wordpress and a demo Restaurant app installed, MySQL database service) in your Oracle tenancy.
+The button will invoke a series of terraform scripts that will build all the infrastructure you need (networking, application server with Wordpress and a demo restaurant app installed, MySQL database service) in your Oracle tenancy.

 The install forms the first part of a workshop that will develop the initial site from being standalone to highly available, and will then demonstrate how to further scale for read performance.

 To access the workshop either click [here](./workshop/workshop_instructions.md).

 To start the install process click on the button below.